01-edu/Branch-Blockchain/Quest5 Connect Interface/donation/README.md

 ### Hint

 You will need to send ETH from the default accounts of the node to your random wallet.
-You could transfer funds using

 ### Notions